 Why are you more expensive than other places?

-We understand the price is sightly higher than other companies offering Learning Pods and we know money is an issue for everyone, especially right now.
+We understand the price is sightly higher than other companies offering in-home learning and we know money is an issue for everyone, especially right now.
 However, we believe teachers deserve a fair pay and we guarantee our teachers are paid a living wage comparable to, or higher, than what TDSB supply teachers receive.

 Who are the teachers?

-We have OCT, ECE, and professionals with teaching experience to lead learning pods depending on the age, grade, and needs of the learning pods.
+We have OCT, ECE, and professionals with teaching experience to lead in-person learning depending on the age, grade, and needs of your children & family.

 How long is your day?

-How many kids/families can be involved in a single learning pod?
+How many kids/families can be involved in at-home learning?

 How will the day run/look like?

-Our pod teachers will follow Ontario Curriculum Resources and TDSB Remote learning.
+Our in-person learning support teachers will follow Ontario Curriculum Resources and TDSB Remote learning.